Protect Honeybees from these Dangerous Pesticides

 Urge the EPA to outlaw neonicotinoid pesticides that are killing off honey bees.

 In fact, honey bee deaths are reaching a critical point, whereby it may not be possible to reverse the damage.
-The good news is that much of the population decline can be attributed to reversible human actions, including the use of neonicotinoids, insecticides chemically related to nicotine that cause honeybees, bumblebees, and beneficial ladybugs to literally drop dead.
+Much of the population decline can be attributed to reversible human actions, including the use of neonicotinoids, insecticides chemically related to nicotine that cause honeybees, bumblebees, and beneficial ladybugs to literally drop dead1.

 We can afford insects eating our plant life; but we simply cannot afford a decimation of the honey bee.
-Write to the EPA asking that these immensely harmful pesticides are outlawed.
+Sign the petition below and demand that the EPA outlaw these immensely harmful pesticides.

 If we don't act now to save Earth's honey bee population, we could reach a critical point of no return.
 You see, the planet's honey bees have been in steady decline for several years now — climate change, parasites, habitat loss are all contributors.
 Some of these issues are going to be difficult to tackle, but there's one catalyst that humans can act on right now.